priyatam/lesser/README.md

 Protoyping and compiling a designer's assets for production sites is a daunting dask.
 While generators like [Yeoman](http://yeoman.io), [Lineman](http://www.linemanjs.com), and numerous frontend frameworks exist, the world of designers who understand these technologies is small compared to developers familiar with Ruby and Node.

 **Lesser** provides a minimal workflow built on Less, and the [world's most popular](http://getbootstrap.com) responsive toolkit.
-Optimized for Web Typography, Lesser comes recommended fonts from [Brick Fonts](http://brick.im/fonts/), [Beautiful Webtype](http://hellohappy.org/beautiful-web-type/), and the following jQuery plugins designed to work well with Typography.
+Optimized for Web Typography, Lesser comes preloaded with the following jQuery plugins:

 - [LetteringJs](http://letteringjs.com)
 - [Fittext](http://fittextjs.com)